Update on Relevant U.S. Regulations

 FMCSA Announces Listening Session for SFD

-On June 7, the Federal Motor Carrier Safety Administration (FMCSA) that it will host a listening session pertaining to updates to the current safety fitness determination (SFD).
+On June 7, the Federal Motor Carrier Safety Administration (FMCSA) announced that it will host a listening session pertaining to updates to the current safety fitness determination (SFD).
 The listening session will be held in person on June 29.
 FMCSA will host additional virtual listening sessions in June and July.

 NHTSA Denies Forest River Petition for Decision of Inconsequential Noncompliance

-On June 7, the National Highway Traffic Safety Administration (NHTSA) a petition for decision of inconsequential noncompliance from Forest River Bus LLC (Forest River) and determined that certain model year (MY) 2009-2022 Starcraft school buses do not fully comply with Federal Motor Vehicle Safety Standard (FMVSS) No. 222, School Bus Passenger Seating and Crash Protection.
+On June 7, the National Highway Traffic Safety Administration (NHTSA) denied a petition for decision of inconsequential noncompliance from Forest River Bus LLC (Forest River) and determined that certain model year (MY) 2009-2022 Starcraft school buses do not fully comply with Federal Motor Vehicle Safety Standard (FMVSS) No. 222, School Bus Passenger Seating and Crash Protection.

 NHTSA Extends Comment Period for NPRM on Two New FMVSS for Motor Vehicles Using Hydrogen as a Fuel Source